 Somedays, I don't eat lunch until late while others I seem to be hungry and snacking all day.
-I know what foods energize me the most - and do crave mainly whole foods - yet I allow myself to savor chocolate nearly everyday, without the guilt.
+I know what foods energize me the most, and I have permission to eat all foods without guilt.

 Finally, a note on mindful eating.
 I love savoring my food, so I do end up eating one meal or so without distractions and making it a pleasurable eating environment.
 Yet, I don't obsess about "eating mindfully," so I eat snacks in front of my computer at times as well.